-WHEREAS, the Transportation Advisory Committee has found the transportation planning process to be in compliance with Sections 174 and 176 (c) and (d) of the Clean Air Act (42 U.S.C.
-7504, 7506 (c) and (d); and
+WHEREAS, the Transportation Advisory Committee has found the transportation planning process to be in compliance with Sections 174 and 176 $\{c\}$ and $\{d\}$ of the Clean Air Act $\{42$ U.S.C.
+7504, 7506 $\{c\}$ and $\{d\}$; and

 WHEREAS, the Transportation Advisory Committee has found the Transportation Planning Process to be in full compliance with Title VI of the Civil Rights Act of 1964 and the Title VI Assurance executed by each State under 23 U.S.C.
-324 and 29 U.S.C.
+324 and 29 USC.
 794; and

-WHEREAS, the Transportation Advisory Committee has considered how the Transportation Planning Process will affect the involvement of Disadvantaged Business Enterprises in the FHWA and the FTA funded planning projects (Sec.
-105(f), Pub.
+WHEREAS, the Transportation Advisory Committee has considered how the Transportation Planning Process will affect the involvement of Disadvantaged Business Enterprises in the FHWA and the FTA funded planning projects {Sec.
+105{f}, Pub.
 L. 97-424, 96 Stat.
-2100, 49 CFR part 23);and
+2100, 49 CFR part 23); and

-WHEREAS, the Transportation Advisory Committee has considered how the Transportation Planning Process will affect the elderly and the disabled per the provision of the Americans With Disabilities Act of 1990 (Pub.
+WHEREAS, the Transportation Advisory Committee has considered how the Transportation Planning Process will affect the elderly and the disabled per the provision of the Americans With Disabilities Act of 1990 {Pub.
 L. 101-336, 104 Stat.
-327, as amended) and the U.S. DOT implementing regulations; and
+327,as amended) and the U.S. DOT implementing regulations; and

-WHEREAS, the Capital Area Metropolitan Transportation Improvement Program is a subset of the currently conforming 2035 Long Range Transportation Plan; and
+WHEREAS, the Capital Area Metropolitan Transportation Improvement Program is a subset of the currently conforming 2040 Long Range Transportation Plan; and illiams

-WHEREAS, the Transportation Plan has a planning horizon year of 2035, and meets all the requirements for an adequate Transportation Plan.
+WHEREAS, the Transportation Plan has a planning horizon year of 2040, and meets all the requirements for an adequate Transportation Plan.

-NOW THEREFORE, be it resolved that the Capital Area Metropolitan Planning Organization's Transportation Advisory Committee certifies the transportation planning process for the Capital Area Metropolitan Planning Organization on this the transport day of, 2013.
+NOW THEREFORE, be it resolved that the Capital Area Metropolitan Planning Organization's Transportation Advisory Committee certifies the transportation planning process for the Capital Area Metropolitan Planning Organization on this the 19th day of March.2014.